bagushakim-id/Customer-Satisfaction-Prediction/README.md

 ## Folder Description
 - `dataset` : directory used to store data
-- `model`   : berisi beberapa file yang berkaitan dengan pengembangan model dalam proyek.
-Berikut adalah deskripsi singkat dari masing-masing file tersebut:
+- `model`   : contains a selection of files important to the project's model development.
+The brief descriptions of each of these files are as follows
   - `list_cat_nom.txt`: contains a list of nominal categorical column names in the dataset.
 This file will be used in the data preprocessing stage.
   - `list_cat_ord.txt`: contains a list of ordinal categorical column names in the dataset.
 This file will be used in the data preprocessing stage.
   - `list_num_col.txt`: lists the names of the numeric columns in the dataset.
 This file will be used in the data preprocessing stage.